unioslo/tsd-file-api/README.md

 ```

 In this case the filename _must_ be provided, otherwise the streams will end up in separate files.

+### To upload arbitrarily large files

+In nginx.conf, set `client_max_body_size 0;` - this will make nginx ignore `Content-Length`.
+The input will be buffered and sent to the file-api which will handle the incoming stream in chunks and write it to a file.

 ### Checking data integrity